SmartON: Just-in-Time Active Event Detection on Energy Harvesting Systems: Experimental Setup

 $\bullet$ {\textit{Audio-based System}}: The audio-based system uses a low power microphone, ADMP401, to capture audio at 8KHz and uses the same MCU for audio processing and event detection.
 Similar to the image-based system, to emulate an event, we sound a buzzer (controlled by an Arduino).
 The MCU performs FFT and detects the presence or absence of the buzzer sound which occurs at 2KHz.

 The system is powered by harvesting RF energy.
 We use a TX91501 powercaster transmitter and a P2110 powerharvester receiver.
-The energy harvesting pattern of the RF source is controlled by changing the relative distance between the transmitter and the receiver to emulate real-world scenarios.
+The RF energy harvesting pattern is controlled by changing the relative distance between the transmitter and the receiver to emulate real-world scenarios.
 The \Sys's capacitor array uses a 4.7mF, two 12mF, and one 47mF capacitors to store the harvested energy.
 Note that this setup uses a smaller capacity array than the image-based systems since the audio-based system requires relatively less energy.